jbrad88/fishers-iris/README.md

 ## Introduction

 The Iris flower data set (also known as Fisher's Iris data set) is a well known multivariate data set.
 It was introduced by Ronald Fisher (a British statistician and geneticist)in 1936, in his paper titled "The use of multiple measurements in taxonomic problems".
+This dataset can be accessed on the UCI Machhine Learning Repository [1].

 The data set consists of 3 classes of 50 samples each (i.e. 150 samples in total), where each class refers to each of the three species of Irish (Iris setosa, Iris virginica and Iris versicolor).
-Four attributes were measured from each of the 150 samples: (i) the sepal length in cm; (ii) the sepal width in cm; (iii) the petal length in cm; and (iv) the petal width in cm [1].
+Four attributes were measured from each of the 150 samples: (i) the sepal length in cm; (ii) the sepal width in cm; (iii) the petal length in cm; and (iv) the petal width in cm.

+The Iris Flower Data Set is widely used as a test case for machine learning.

 This program inputs the Iris flower data set and outputs a histrogram for each of the four variables (saved as png files) and a scatter plots of each pair of variables (i.e. sepal width v sepal length, and petal width v petal length).